pswoodworth/rig/README.md

 RIG.js
 ======

-A simple library for responsive columned mobile layouts.
+A simple library for responsive columned layouts.

 setup
 -----